ajurasz/ajurasz.github.io/_posts/2019-06-08-build-native-imge-with-graalvm.md

         at com.oracle.svm.core.code.IsolateEnterStub.JavaMainWrapper_run_5087f5482cc9a6abc971913ece43acb471d2631b(generated:0)
 {% highlight %}

-Native images don't support dynamic class loading and this is understandable because due to the nature of AOT compilation where all classes and bytecodes that are ever reachable needs to be known at compile time.
+Native images don't support dynamic class loading and this is understandable due to the nature of AOT compilation where all classes and bytecodes that are ever reachable needs to be known at compile time.
 To see the full list of native image limitation see [https://github.com/oracle/graal/blob/master/substratevm/LIMITATIONS.md](https://github.com/oracle/graal/blob/master/substratevm/LIMITATIONS.md).
-But we still can take advantage of suggested solution and postphone any errors resulting from dynamic class loading to runtime by using `--report-unsupported-elements-at-runtime` option.
-Let's make second atempt to build native image
+But we still can take advantage of the suggested solution and postpone any errors resulting from dynamic class loading to runtime by using `--report-unsupported-elements-at-runtime` option.
+Let's make the second attempt to build a native image

 {% highlight shell %}
  native-image -cp ".:libs/*" -H:Name=json_path --report-unsupported-elements-at-runtime  Application
  {% highlight %}

  This time it worked and `json_path` executable was created.
-To make our life easier let's register this executable to be accessible globaly in our system
+To make our life easier let's register this executable to be accessible globally in our system

  {% highlight shell %}
 sudo ln -s /home/ubuntu/app/json_path /usr/local/bin/json_path